SESVA_Logo_CircleSESVA_Logo_Stacked Circle_RGB

 • How the finances and assets of the Association are controlled so that no money or resources that belong to the organisation can be abused or misused.

-• Financial year and audit process that tell you when your annual financial account will be finalised and audited and who the report will go to
+• Financial year and audit process that tells you when your annual financial account will be finalised and audited and who the report will go to